PabloMorralla/RentifyAPI/readme.md

 ### Body:

-All fields are required, they will gol to be checked his format because a basemodel is used.
+All fields are required, they will gol to be checked his format(String/Int/Double) because a basemodel is used.

 ```
 {